HenrikJoreteg/dob-to-age/README.md

 ## Change log

-- `2.0.0`: New implementation, returns object of either years, months, or days per semi-standard accepted medical nomenclature.
+- `2.0.1`: New implementation, returns null or object of either years, months, or days per semi-standard accepted medical nomenclature.
 Counts days up until 59 days, then switches to 2 months.
 Returns values in months until 23 months, then returns years.
 Ignores timezones, etc. Just returns age in the (somewhat illogical) way we do it as humans.
 - `1.0.0`: Successfully consumed in both front end and back end packages.
 Considered stable.
 - `0.0.2`: Fix publishing issue.
 - `0.0.1`: First public release.